magento/devdocs/guides/v2.1/get-started/order-tutorial/order-config-store.md

 The default Luma store needs additional configuration to run the REST calls mentioned in this tutorial.

-If you are using the DevBox installation, the URL to Admin is `http://127.0.0.1:32772/admin`.
+If you are using the DevBox installation, the URL to Admin is `http://127.0.0.1:<port>/admin`.
+Use the `docker-compose ps` command to determine the web server listen port, as discussed in [Stop, start, restart, and view port mappings]({{page.baseurl}}install-gde/docker/docker-commands.html#Stop-start-restart-and-view-port-mappings-).

 ### Set the payment method {#set-payment}